FurkanCodes/Kopru/README.md

 # kopru Documentation

-kopru is a modern HTTP client for JavaScript/TypeScript applications that provides a clean, promise-based API for making HTTP requests.
+Kopru is a modern HTTP client for JavaScript/TypeScript applications that provides a clean, promise-based API for making HTTP requests.
 It's designed to be feature-rich while maintaining a simple interface, similar to popular libraries like Axios.

 ## Installation